mghpcc/SciEdge/README.md

 Make sure when registering the App to ask for the `openid` and `email` scope.

-* Globus is self serving so you can just go to `https://auth.globus.org/v2/web/developers` and register your app
+* Globus is self serving so you can just go to `https://auth.globus.org/v2/web/developers` and register your app automatically.

 * CiLogon requires reaching out to the admins: https://cilogon.org/oauth2/register